What to Do in Northern California in December

 Downtown Napa at the holidays, Napa Valley

-Typically, there are many fun events happening in charming Downtown Napa in December, starting with the Christmas tree lighting ceremony and parade in late November.
-December continues with holiday lights and decorations downtown, holiday tea celebrations, a Charles Dickens Christmas, and an ice skating rink.
+Typically, there are many fun events happening in charming Downtown Napa in December, starting with the Christmas tree lighting ceremony and the Winter Wine-derland Passport for downtown Napa starting in late November.
+December continues with holiday lights and decorations downtown, holiday wine celebrations, and more.

 More info here.